tsupplis/cpm86-crossdev/README.md

 - The DR C 1.11 for CP/M-86 is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - The DR Fortran-77 4.0 for CP/M-86 is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - Pascal MT+ 3.3 for CP/M-86 is a Digital Research product; usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
+- Turbo Pascal 3.02 for CP/M-86 is a Borland product.
+It is freely usable but not open source.
+The files are stored in this repository as extracted from the RC750 disk image at (https://rc700.dk/software/RC750_TurboPascal_v3.01a/files/RC750_TurboPascal_v3.01a.img.bz2).
 - The DR CBASIC compiler 2.0 for CP/M-86 and 2.1 for DOS is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - The DR Personal Basic 1.2 for CP/M-86 is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - emu2 and tnylpo are open source with their licenses described respectively at (https://github.com/dmsc/emu2/blob/master/LICENSE) and (https://gitlab.com/gbrein/tnylpo/-/blob/master/LICENSE); the emu2-cpm86 fork we build is licensed under GPL-2.0, see (https://github.com/johnsonjh/emu2-cpm86/blob/local/cpm86/LICENSE)